 Give yourself a goodie!

 Some of these gifts make great treats that you can reward yourself with.
-If you’re a writer, get yourself a little something special every time you finish a chapter or hit some major milestone toward your writing goals.
+If you’re a writer, get yourself a little something special every time you finish a chapter or hit some major milestone in your writing goals.
 See anything here you’d love to have?
 Got any great gift ideas to add to this list?
 Tell us about it in the comments section.

 Enjoy the holiday season, and keep writing!